MarkRobertson67/sales_lead_funnel_analysis/WORKFLOW.md

 Each CSV file was connected as a separate Tableau data source.

 ### 11.3 Tableau data sources used

 Tableau Worksheet / Dashboard CSV Data Source
 Funnel overview KPIs funnel_outcome_summary.csv
 Funnel stage distribution funnel_stage_metrics.csv Source performance & ranking source_outcome_breakdown.csv

 This separation allows each visualization to use a purpose-built, pre-aggregated dataset.

-### 11.4 Why CSV files were used (design choice)
+### 11.4 Why CSV Files Were Used (Design Decision)

-CSV was intentionally chosen as the interface between SQLite and Tableau because:
+CSV files were intentionally used as the interface between SQLite and Tableau Public (Web) due to both platform constraints and architectural clarity.

-    SQLite was used for data transformation and aggregation
+- **SQLite** handled data ingestion, transformation, business logic, and metric aggregation.

-    Tableau was used strictly for visualization
+- **Tableau Public (Web)** was used strictly for visualization and does not support direct connections to SQLite databases.

-    CSV files:
+- Therefore, curated analytical tables were exported from SQLite as CSV files and uploaded into Tableau.

+CSV was chosen because it:

-        are easy to inspect and validate
+- Is easy to inspect and validate outside the database

-        can be versioned in Git
+- Can be version-controlled in Git

-        provide a stable, reproducible snapshot of metrics
+- Provides a stable, reproducible snapshot of computed metrics

-        avoid live database dependencies
+- Avoids reliance on live database connections
+- Keeps transformation logic separate from the visualization layer

-This mirrors a common analytics workflow:
+This reflects a common analytics workflow:

-Database → Aggregation → Export → BI Tool
+Database → Transformation → Aggregation → Export → BI Tool

+By separating computation (SQLite) from presentation (Tableau), the pipeline remains transparent, reproducible, and aligned with real-world business intelligence practices.

 ### 11.5 Reproducibility guarantee